arob5/arob5.github.io/_posts/2024-05-19-Gaussian-Measures-multivariate.md

   </p>
 </blockquote>
-As for the factorization, the [Cholesky decomposition](https://en.wikipedia.org/wiki/Cholesky_decomposition) is a standard choice.
-The eigendecomposition provides another option, since
+As for the factorization, the [Cholesky decomposition](https://en.wikipedia.org/wiki/Cholesky_decomposition) is a standard choice when $C$ is positive definite.
+When $C$ is only positive semidefinite, the eigendecomposition provides another option, since
 $$
 C = UDU^\top = UD^{1/2} D^{1/2} U^\top = (UD^{1/2})(UD^{1/2})^\top
 $$
 so setting $A := UD^{1/2}$ does the trick.
 Note that $C$ is positive semidefinite so $D$ is just a diagonal matrix with nonnegative values on the diagonal.

 {% endkatexmm %}

 ## Covariance Operator